Updated January 2020

 Set up a printing station

 Not all of our dreams are printed in that magazine we’re thumbing through.
 Have a laptop or tablet setup for guests to browse and print from.
 You may also want to stock up on an extra ink cartridge, just to be safe!
+Don’t have a printer?
+Here’s a cheap and simple one I like*.

 Let’s talk about how to make a vision board!

-You’ll want to list out your goals.
+I go in to more details about this in this post, but to keep it quick here, you’ll want to list out your goals.
 Either mentally, or written down someplace, then search for images that speak to these for you.
 These are your big items.
 Then flip through the magazines and find words, images, quotes, whatever, that go along, or add on to your goals.

 Line up all of your images the way you want them to be.
 Keep in mind that we naturally read from left to right.
 So your eye will most likely be drawn to the top left corner most often.
 Put some of your biggest dreams there!